. . . because action speaks louder than words.

 I didn't know what was wrong.
 Thoughts of suicide were beginning to cross my mind.

-One miserable Monday morning I was driving to work.
-I was pulling into the doctors' parking lot at Baptist Hospital and I finally just gave up and said, "I can do all things through Christ who strengthens me."
+One miserable Monday morning I was driving to work (and for those of you who don't know about Mississippi in February, it's the monsoon season and it's always cold, gray, and rainy) and wouldn't you know it, that Norman Vincent Peale book was sitting on the car seat right beside me.
+There I was, I was pulling into the doctors' parking lot at Baptist Hospital and I finally just gave up and said, "I can do all things through Christ who strengthens me."

 I felt the presence of someone coming up over the back seat of my car and grasping my right shoulder—the hand of heaven.